-Endoscopy and Laparoscopy Pet Surgery
+Endoscopy and Laparoscopy Dog and Cat Surgery in Tulsa

 At the Animal Emergency Center of Tulsa, we aim to not only care for your pet’s immediate needs, but plan for their recovery, too.
 Our veterinarian, Dr. Khris Keller is trained in both endoscopic and laparoscopic procedures.
-These surgeries are a less invasive alternative to traditional open surgery.
+These dog and cat surgeries are a less invasive alternative to traditional open surgery.
 They involve two to three keyhole-sized incisions, in which a small camera (the endoscope) and the surgical instruments are inserted.
 This type of procedure cuts down tremendously on several risks associated with traditional surgery.

 What is an Endoscope?

-When We Perform Endoscopic Procedures
+When We Perform Endoscopic Dog and Cat Surgery

 Endoscopic procedures (using a flexible endoscope):